Dynamical Mean-Field Theory for Quantum Chemistry

-An approximate Luttinger-Ward functional is constructed by using ${\mathbf G}_{\text{approx}}$ in the ${\rm Tr}$ and ${\rm Tr}\ln$ terms in Eq.~(\ref{corr}) and approximating the universal part as the sum of $P$ $N$-orbital quantum impurity models defined in terms of a local Green's function and the intra-cell portions of the interaction ${\mathbf I}^{\rm corr}$.
+An approximate Luttinger-Ward functional is constructed by using ${\mathbf G}_{\text{approx}}$ in the ${\rm Tr}$ and ${\rm Tr ln}$ terms in Eq.~(\ref{corr}) and approximating the universal part as the sum of $P$ $N$-orbital quantum impurity models (different in each cell in nonperiodic cases) defined in terms of a local Green's function and the intracell portions of the interaction $\hat{\mathbf I}^{\rm corr}$.
 The ${\mathbf \Sigma}_{\text{CDMFT}}^J$ are found from the solution of the quantum impurity model for cell $J$.
-The stationarity condition on the approximate Luttinger-Ward functional is that the quantum impurity model Green's function for cell $J$ equals the $J-J$ component of ${\mathbf G}_{\text{approx}}$ (Eq.~(\ref{Gloc})); enforcing this condition fixes the parameters of the quantum impurity model.\cite{Georges96} The procedure becomes exact as cluster size $N$ approaches system size $M$ and provides a reasonable approximation for the small values of $N$ which are computationally accessible.\cite{Koch08} Nothing in this derivation requires that ${\mathbf G}_0$ arise from a system with $P=\infty$ and a continuous density of states.
+The stationarity condition on the approximate Luttinger-Ward functional is that the quantum impurity model Green's function for cell $J$ equals the $J-J$ component of ${\mathbf G}_{\text{approx}}$ [Eq.~(\ref{Gloc})]; enforcing this condition fixes the parameters of the quantum impurity model \cite{Georges96}.
+The procedure becomes exact as cluster size $N$ approaches system size $M$ and provides a reasonable approximation for the small values of $N$ which are computationally accessible \cite{Koch08}.
+Nothing in this derivation requires that ${\mathbf G}_0$ arise from a system with $P=\infty$ and a continuous density of states.